 Describe what, if any, other sources of funding you have applied for and the status of that funding.

-Explain how you/your organization manages finances, including but not limited to employee roles, financial management software and accountability standards
+Explain how you/your organization manages finances, including but not limited to employee roles, financial management software and accountability standards.

 Outline any partnerships necessary to implementing your project and explain all relevant stakeholders.